We thank God for the gift of James for 40 wonderful years. He brought our family deep joy, laughter, and loving memories for a lifetime.

 Jim's life challenges us all to love and forgive one another, and to make this world a better place.
 His bold commitment to bearing witness of the suffering in conflict zones and his extraordinary ability to befriend others drives us to somehow find a way to keep his memory alive.

 Many of you have asked us what you can do to help.
 Our urgent need is to help carry Jim’s indomitable spirit forward.
-We ask that, in lieu of flowers or food, you consider making a PayPal donation (see below).
-Our intention is to form a fund with your contributions in order to further Jim’s life legacy that embodies his incredible empathy, humanity, and courage.
+We ask that, in lieu of flowers or food, you consider making a donation to the newly created James W. Foley Legacy Fund.

 Let us remember Jim with gratitude and use our grief to bond us together in his memory.
 We must not allow his death to be in vain.
 Let’s harness his compassionate spirit to continue his concern for the suffering and disadvantaged.